austinfreenet/afn-docs/afn_nextgen_project.md

 I'm installing more Windows updates.
 I reran the convenience rollup above and it seemed to work.
 So now I'm rerunning Windows update.

+## 2016-8-23

+I'm trying to re-run Windows update but it's taking forever so let's bail and try to get sound working.
+So I switch to ICH6 in virt-manager and Windows sound started working.
+But it's not coming out of the physical sound card so I need to figure out what's wrong on the linux side....
+Probably pulseaudio?